 If you use the Inlet Valve Kit referenced below it will come with an Air Jet Valve and so will the Outlet Valve provided with the filter pump.
 Do not install the the black cap on the Outlet Valve, but DO install the black cap on the Intake Valve.
 This will prevent your whole system from sucking in air creating air locks and causing a very loud and rough sounding pump.

 The Air Jet Valve introduces air into the water at the outlet to create more bubbles so you want the outlet side to be uncapped.
 But please remember to cap this if you have one installed on the intake side to prevent sucking in any air.

 *Filter pump - Comes w/ 1.5" hoses & outlet valve, the outlet valve pushes filtered water back into pool

-	*Inlet valve - Kit is sold separately, the inlet valve sucks the dirty water back through the filter to get cleaned and recirculated
+*Inlet valve - (paid link) Kit is sold separately, Sucks the dirty water back through the filter to get cleaned & recirculated

 *Intex Large Pool Plunger Valve - Shuts off the water back-flow to allow equipment maintenance

 Connect One Plunger (shut-off) Valve to the Outside of the Outlet Valve & the Inlet Valve

 The plunger (shut-off) valves allow you to close off the water flow during routine cartridge filter cleaning or in case you need to disconnect your hoses without draining your pool.
 One additional Plunger Valve will need to be purchased and the other will come with the inlet valve kit.

 Connect the Hoses to the Plunger Valves on One End & the Filter Pump on the Other End

 Follow the picture in the instructions for the pump filter to make sure that you connect the inlet hose & the outlet hose to the right holes on the pump filter.
 (Intake hose to the motor (pump) side / Outlet hose to the filter side).
 Make sure to close both plunger valves.